State Department reveals number of nuclear weapons in US stockpiles - ExBulletin

 The last time the US government released its stock number was in March 2018, when it said the total was 3,822 in September 2017.
 It was at the start of the Trump administration, which has subsequently kept the updated figures secret and refused a request from the United States Federation.
 Scientists to declassify them.

 Back to transparency, said Hans Kristensen, director of the Nuclear Information Project at the Federation of American Scientists.
-He said the Biden administration was wise to reverse the policies of the previous administration.
+He said the Biden administration was wise to reverse the policies of previous administrations.

 Kristensen said the disclosure of the stockpile number would help U.S. diplomats in arms control negotiations and at next year’s nuclear non-proliferation treaty conference, which will review the disarmament pledge made by the United States. nuclear powers signatories to the treaty, including the United States.